 The school’s board of directors have signed a letter of intent to purchase an 82,300 square-foot vacant structure in the Kendale Plaza in Jonesboro to house the school.
 In choosing that location, the school cited a study from the City of Sanford that found 30 percent of the county’s population live within a five-minute drive of the location.

 When it opens, MINA will become Sanford’s second charter school — Ascend Leadership Academy on Harvey Faulk Road being the first.
 Lee County Schools will also open a magnet school, the Wicker School, this fall.
 MINA and the Wicker School will serve elementary school students, while Ascend is open for grades 6-9.

 According to the press release, “MINA will provide an academically rigorous learning environment, with a curriculum and educational model that will be challenging and engaging for the students it serves.”
-The school is chaired by Shaw Williams, local pastor and former board chair for the Lee County Board of Education.
+The school is chaired by Shawn Williams, local pastor and former board chair for the Lee County Board of Education.
 The school’s founding administrator is Stella Farrow, long-time Lee County educator with three decades of experience as a teacher, principal and administrator.